BielRoig/hfeb-guide/content/docs/matchup-spread/ub-psychatog.md

 This means you can often play Shapeshifter in a way that changes identity and makes it harder for the opponent to use their removal correctly.

-You shouldn't ignore removal, but compared to U/W Landstill the interaction is less clean and less universal.
+You shouldn't ignore removal, but compared to UW Landstill the interaction is less clean and less universal.
 Not having Swords to Plowshares is a huge difference.

 ## Why the Matchup Is Favorable

-You should consider U/B Psychatog a fairly favorable matchup for three main reasons.
+You should consider UB Psychatog a fairly favorable matchup for three main reasons.

 First: it isn't white, so it doesn't have the most efficient answers against your plans.

 Second: it doesn't have a fast, consistent clock.
 Psychatog is dangerous, but it requires setup and often doesn't kill immediately.

-Third: **Survival of the Fittest** is very hard to remove in Game 1.
+Third: **Survival of the Fittest** is very hard to remove.
 If it resolves, the opponent has to make up for it with counters, tempo plays, or sideboard cards, but they don't have a clean, natural answer.

 This lets you play a more patient game than other matchups, picking the line that loses to the fewest possible interactions.

-## Note: U/B Zombie Infestation
+## Note: UB Zombie Infestation

-A similar argument applies to **U/B Zombie Infestation**.
+A similar argument applies to **UB Zombie Infestation**.

-The deck is similar to Psychatog in many ways, but the clock and interaction revolve much more around **Zombie Infestation**.
+The deck is similar to Psychatog in many ways, but the clock revolve much more around **Zombie Infestation**.
 This slightly changes how you count pressure.

-Zombie Infestation can build a more consistent board in certain games, especially if the opponent has enough "air" cards to discard, like **Krovikan Horror**, **Squee**, or other recursive resources.
+Zombie Infestation can build a more consistent board in certain games, especially if the opponent has enough "air" cards to discard, like **Krovikan Horror** and **Squee**.
 This can make the race more concrete than against pure Psychatog.

 That said, the general principle stays similar:

 - Survival is very strong;
 - discard opens windows;
 - you have to respect sideboard cards;
-- you can't die to effects that punish a full mill;
+- don't die to effects that punish a full mill;
 - versatile enchantment answers can be valuable if Zombie Infestation is central.

 Against Zombie Infestation you just have to be slightly more careful about the fact that the clock can become more stable and less tied to a single attack.